MicrosoftDocs/visualfsharpdocs/docs/conceptual/async.runsynchronously['t]-method-[fsharp].md

 The cancellation token to be associated with the computation.
 If one is not supplied, the default cancellation token is used.

+## Return Value

-**Returns the result of the computation.**
+Returns the result of the computation.

 ## Remarks

 If an exception occurs in the asynchronous computation then an exception is re-raised by this function.
 If no cancellation token is provided then the default cancellation token is used.
 The timeout parameter is given in milliseconds.
-A value of -1 is equivalent to **System.Threading.Timeout.Infinite**.
+A value of -1 is equivalent to [`System.Threading.Timeout.Infinite`](https://msdn.microsoft.com/library/system.threading.timeout.infinite.aspx).

 If you provide a cancelable cancellation token, the timeout is ignored.
 Instead, you can implement your own timeout by canceling the operation.
-A cancellation token is cancelable if its **System.Threading.CancellationToken.CanBeCanceled** property is set to **true**.
+A cancellation token is cancelable if its [`System.Threading.CancellationToken.CanBeCanceled`](https://msdn.microsoft.com/library/system.threading.cancellationtoken.canbecanceled.aspx) property is set to `true`.

-**Async.RunSynchronously** should not be used on the main thread in asynchronous programming environments, such as request handlers in a web server.
+`Async.RunSynchronously` should not be used on the main thread in asynchronous programming environments, such as request handlers in a web server.

+## Example

-**The following example shows how to use Async.RunSynchronously to run an asynchronous computation created by using [Async.Parallel](https://msdn.microsoft.com/library/aa9b0355-2d55-4858-b943-cbe428de9dc4), with no timeout.**
+The following example shows how to use `Async.RunSynchronously` to run an asynchronous computation created by using [`Async.Parallel`](https://msdn.microsoft.com/library/aa9b0355-2d55-4858-b943-cbe428de9dc4), with no timeout.

 [!code-fsharp[Main](snippets/fsasyncapis/snippet1.fs)]